-New technologies, including artificial intelligence and machine learning, increasingly are being applied to the old problem of occupational fraud.
+New technologies and high-tech tools, including artificial intelligence and machine learning, increasingly are being applied to the old problem of occupational fraud.
 But in most circumstances, common accounting tools — “variance analysis” and “contribution margin” — remain effective in uncovering possible evidence of theft.

 Gaps and absences